Hamagistral/Azure-AW/README.md

 ### ⚙️ Data Transformation
 - Mounted Azure Blob Storage to Databricks to retrieve raw data from the Data Lake.
 - Used Spark Cluster in Azure Databricks to clean and refine the raw data.
-- Achieve the cleanest form of data (Delta format), optimized for further analysis.
+- Saved the cleaned data in a Delta format; optimized for further analysis.

 ![image](https://github.com/Hamagistral/Azure-AW/assets/66017329/11b7fb4e-0013-4a9f-a791-ab2a2789f774)

 <a name="data-loading"></a>
 ### 📥 Data Loading
-- Utilize Azure Synapse Analytics to load the refined data efficiently.
+- Used Azure Synapse Analytics to load the refined data efficiently.
-- Create SQL databases and connect them to the data lake.
+- Created SQL database and connected it to the data lake.

 ![synapse-pipeline](https://github.com/Hamagistral/Azure-AW/assets/66017329/99a8c7cd-1a6f-4ec9-b35d-2e171d3be87b)
 ![db-synapse](https://github.com/Hamagistral/Azure-AW/assets/66017329/b601eb00-efe1-44d9-8de6-8f001176d549)

 <a name="data-reporting"></a>
 ### 📊 Data Reporting
-- Connected Microsoft Power BI to Azure Synapse to create interactive and insightful data visualizations.
+- Connected Microsoft Power BI to Azure Synapse, and used the Views of the DB to create interactive and insightful data visualizations.

 ![PowerBI-dashboard](https://github.com/Hamagistral/Azure-AW/assets/66017329/30bb3c61-1503-42a3-8b03-cd7c3da7bb82)